Christopher D. Watkins

 Early in his military career Paul was trained in international diplomacy and the overseas sale of military equipment.
 He was then appointed to a position with the Royal Air Force flying in support of NATO armies in Germany, which involved monitoring operations of the East and West Germany border in cooperation with the British Frontier Police.
 Due to his diplomatic training and extensive international experience in over 60 foreign countries, Paul was appointed to senior staff positions with the Royal Navy and United States Navy.
 He was responsible for the training and operational standards of aviation-capable ships around the world, which involved further liaison with foreign diplomats and military personnel from various cultures.

 Towards the end of his flying career, Paul was liaison officer to the simulation and training industry in the procurement of multi-million dollar training equipment for use by NATO armies and air forces.
 In 1984 he founded Kenray-IMC to provide business services to high-technology and training equipment companies.
 Within one year he had contracts with Boeing, American Airlines, British Petroleum, and several other companies in the USA, UK and Asia.
-He is currently creating trade shows to foster international business in air transport, aerospace, military and commercial simulation and training, and entertainment.
+He created trade shows to foster international business in air transport, aerospace, military and commercial simulation and training, and entertainment.
 Industry leaders consider these shows a good platform for developing international business relationships and alliances and also value their focus on real industry issues such as safety and the use of military high-technology in commercial markets.

 Paul assisted Industrial Mindworks, Inc. in identifying and securing contracts for military and commercial simulation and in creating alliances for product distribution and strategic industrial partnering.